Header

 I am a healthcare ethics educator, nursing ethicist, and clinical ethicist with academic degrees in applied ethics, medical education, and biomedical ethics.
+I completed my doctoral thesis on nursing ethics at the IBME.
 My professional journey combines hands-on bedside clinical practice, academic teaching, ethics consultation, and policy work in healthcare ethics.

 Clinical, Committee, and Editorial Experience